yuehuayan/learngit_xp/readme.txt

-create a branch is quick and simple
+create a branch is quick and simple stashed